 Biblical studies students will complete 12 hours of Hebrew and/or Greek and a further 12 hours of advanced biblical studies tailored to their areas of interest, typically taking electives in the areas of Old and New Testaments.
 Historical/Theological and Ethics students will pursue 24 hours of electives tailored to their areas of interest, typically taking electives in the areas of history, theology and electives.
-Practical Theology students will complete 6 hours of specialized courses for their degree and an additional 18 hours of electives tailored to their areas of interest, historical, historical, and philosophical foundations for the practices and traditions of religious communities.
+Practical Theology students will complete 6 hours of specialized courses for their degree and an additional 18 hours of electives tailored to their areas of interest.
+Directed electives for Practical Theology students will focus on theoretical, historical, and philosophical foundations for the practices and traditions of religious communities.